-Woman Accuses Republican Roy Moore Of Sexually Assaulting Her When She Was 14
+A Woman Has Come Forward To Say Republican Roy Moore Sexually Assaulted Her At 14

 The man running to replace Jeff Sessions' empty seat in the Senate has been accused of sexually assaulting a child.
 In a Washington Post article published Thursday, a woman alleged that Roy Moore sexually assaulted her when she was 14.
 Three other women have also said that Moore asked them out on dates when they were teenagers; Moore would have been in his early 30s at the time of the alleged incidents.

 Leigh Corfman told the Post that in 1979, when she was 14, she was at a courthouse with her mother when Moore, then 32 and an assistant district attorney in Alabama, offered to watch her while her mother went inside the courtroom to deal with a custody case.
 He reportedly asked for her phone number, and then a few days later picked her up and took her to his house.
 She claims he told her she was pretty and kissed her.
 At his house a second time, Corfman alleges that he took off her clothes and touched her over her underwear, and claims he also took off his clothes and moved her hand so that she touched him over his underwear.